-Whether a boarder or a commuter, your freshman likely faced a few blips the first semester.
+Whether a resident or a commuter student, your freshman likely faced a few blips the first semester.

 Don’t send your freshman back to college without addressing the issues that tripped them up last semester.
 Talking through some of the obstacles will give them a better chance at success the second time around.